HwWobbe/WipHww/README.md

 * consider the use of more GitHub files
   * review the ChatGpt hints
   * continue melding Git & Chat
-* relativeDensityDisplay is increasingly apparent
-  * keep alternating to achieve a rigorous confirmation
-    * 25 / 7 seemed to be a trigger point
-    * "darkest" category can be dimmed.
-        * it may be predominantly apparent in the Contributions display as opposed to the (repositories) Acctivity  display
 * http://www.xpdfreader.com/about.html
 * http://skotniczny.github.io/game-of-life/canvas.html